MediaArea/RAWcooked/Doc/File_Stucture.md

 #### AfterData

-Metadata of the the resulting file after the actual content.
+Metadata of the resulting file after the actual content.

 If not present, AfterData content size is considered as 0.